 Applications are welcome from students who have attended other colleges and universities.
 In addition to the other required documents, official transcripts of all university courses he/she has taken must be submitted, and the student must be in good standing at the school previously attended.
-Credits may be granted for coursework with a satisfactory grade taken at recognized colleges and universities, including extension and professional education courses, provided the courses are applicable to the curriculum the student wishes to pursue at Lincoln University, as determined by the Admissions Office.
+Credits may be granted for coursework with a satisfactory grade taken at recognized colleges and universities, including extension and professional education courses, provided the courses are applicable to the curriculum the student wishes to pursue at Lincoln University, as determined by the Registrar’s Office.
 Credit units transferred to Lincoln University are recorded, but quality points and grades from other institutions are omitted.
 The maximum time for transferred students to complete a degree or a certificate program at Lincoln University is evaluated and reflected in the University's policy of satisfactory academic progress (SAP).

 Students who seek to earn an additional degree or concentration and wish to use part of credit units received earlier are treated in the same way as students transferring credits from other schools.